-Ethical banks have gained popularity in recent years as people lose trust in big banks that engage in unsustainable investments, such as fossil fuels.
+Ethical banking has gained popularity in recent years as people lose trust in big banks that engage in unsustainable investments, such as fossil fuels.
 If you’re looking to divest from your old bank and switch to a more ethical one, look no further.
-We, at Aspiration, have put together a list of the most ethical banks that you can switch to today.
+At Aspiration, we have put together a list of the most ethical banks and financial institutions you can switch to today.
 Aspiration is an ethical financial services company that puts transparency and community at the heart of what we do.
-Read on below for our ethical bank recommendations.
+Read on below for what makes a socially responsible bank and our ethical bank recommendations.

 As more ethical banks appear in response to the socially conscious movements of today, it’s important to know what metrics make a truly ethical bank.